nolemmings/mockingbird-client/README.md

 ## ready()

-When you have to register a lot of expectations you can use `mock.ready()` to wait until all expectations have been registered at the mockingbird server.
+After registering your expectation call `mock.ready()` to send them to the mockingbird server and wait until all expectations have been registered at the mockingbird server.

 Example: